FAForever/fa/README.md

 These folders are not complete.
 Files that are unchanged are retrieved from the base game.
 Folders with an asterisk (*) are not shipped to the user with the client.
 See the installation instructions in the contribution section for more information.

-Some repositories are directly related to the game.
-These include:
+Repositories that are directly related to the game:
  - A [Lua profiler](https://github.com/FAForever/FAFProfiler)
  - A [Lua benchmark tool](https://gitlab.com/supreme-commander-forged-alliance/other/profiler)
  - The [executable patcher](https://github.com/FAForever/FA_Patcher)